linsalrob/EdwardsLab/README.md

 We use this repository to share our code and data with each other, and with the world.

 We make all this code available to everyone to use.
 If you find errors or bugs please let Rob Edwards know ... see the above URL for contact information.

+The [bin](bin) directory contains general scripts that we use on a day to day basis